dieselfox1/fincommerce/docs/extensions/best-practices-extensions/compatibility.md

 ## Self-declared compatibility checks

-Developers should declare their extension's compatibility with the latest versions of WordPress and FinCommerce, as well as with specific components like Cart & Checkout blocks, High Performance Order Storage (HPOS), Product Editor, and Site Editor.
+Developers should declare their extension's compatibility with the latest versions of finpress and FinCommerce, as well as with specific components like Cart & Checkout blocks, High Performance Order Storage (HPOS), Product Editor, and Site Editor.
 This process involves:

-1. **Testing**: Before release, thoroughly test the extension with the latest versions of WordPress and FinCommerce, as well as the specified components.
+1. **Testing**: Before release, thoroughly test the extension with the latest versions of finpress and FinCommerce, as well as the specified components.
 2. **Declaration**: Update the extension's documentation and metadata to reflect its compatibility with these platforms and components.
 3. **Communication**: Inform users of the compatible versions in the extension's change log, website, or repository.